somerandomcloud/partyscraper/README.md

 # partyscraper

 Scrapes Partyverse for info you might want.
+There is no error handling, good luck.

 Partyverse Website: https://partyverse.app/